 In addition to possible combustion byproducts, ventless combustion appliances also release significant amounts of water vapor into the air.
 These products produce 1 gallon of water vapor for every 100,000 Btus, so a 30,000-Btu appliance would release nearly 1 gallon of water vapor for every 3 hours of operation, adding greatly to indoor humidity levels.

 Some ventless fireplaces come equipped by the manufacturer with an oxygen-detection sensor (ODS) that will automatically shut down the appliance if oxygen levels in the room become too low.
-It is recommended that the builder install a CO detector in the room near the ventless fireplace and in the same room (NACHI 2013).
+It is recommended that the builder install a CO detector in the room near the ventless fireplace (NACHI 2013).

 How to test unvented combustion appliances